-The tradition of graduate work at Oxford is one of individual supervision of each student, combined with small seminars and
+The tradition of graduate work at Oxford is one of individual supervision of each student, combined with small seminars and classes.

 It is essential for you to keep in regular contact with your supervisors, irrespective of whether you are resident in Oxford or researching elsewhere.
-You should ensure that your supervisors have your full contact address and email address.
-These and any updates and changes of contact details should be provided via the OII's MSc Programmes Co-ordinator.
+You should ensure that your supervisors have your email address and information on your availability.

-It would be a great help to your supervisors if you would contact them at or before the beginning of each term.
+Once your supervisor has been assigned it is your responsibility to make first contact, typically via email.
+Thereafter, it would be a great help to your supervisors if you would contact them at or before the beginning of each term.